Europe wins the Ryder Cup and reasserts its dominance over the Americans

 That meant the Americans had to win nine of the 11 matches and halve another and they put up an astonishing fight, finally hearing cheers for the U.S. instead of only vitriol toward Europe.

+“We tried to set the course up to help our team.
+Obviously it wasn’t the right decision,” Bradley said.
+“I definitely made a mistake on the course setup.
+I should have listened a little bit more to my intuition.”

-There were birdies galore, a rarity at the Black.
+There were birdies galore, a rarity at the Black Course.
 There was hostility from the crowd, typical of this region and this public golf course.

 And there was a European celebration, which is becoming all too familiar.